 An Opportunity for Felons?

-There is no Federal or state law preventing a felon from owning a business, including a gaming business.
-Whether or not a felon’s past crime is a disqualification for a business depends on the:
+After all, there is no federal or state law preventing you as a felon from owning a business, including a gaming business.

 What do you think about this blog post?
 Have you or someone you know been in the situation of trying to get a Nevada gaming license with a felony?
-What was that like for him or her, and how did he or she achieve success?
+What was that like, and what happened?
 Please tell us in the comments below.